 Which reading materials are eligible for reimbursement?

-- Printings costs for mandatory reading materials where no hardcopy materials were made available by Faculty for the relevant subject (calculated at 10c per page).
+- Printing costs for mandatory reading materials where no hardcopy materials were made available by Faculty for the relevant subject (calculated at 10c per page).

 Eligible reading materials DO NOT include: